-“Things get done only if the data we gather can inform and inspire those in a position to make a difference.” – Mike Schmoker, former school administrator, English teacher
+“Things get done only if the data we gather can inform and inspire those in a position to make a difference.” – Mike Schmoker, former school administrator, English teacher and football coach, author.

 In the first of our series of articles about the foundations of an effective population health management program, from a technology perspective, we discussed the six verticals of “The Population Health Management Framework”, identified by KLAS.
 There we addressed vertical one, Data Aggregation and its importance.
 The verticals identified by KLAS are commonly accepted in the healthcare industry as the necessary components to build the technical foundation to transition from a fee-for-service world to value-based care.